 If the problem was resolved by one of the above procedures, document your resolution of the issue in the QC Incident Log Book for the AU or Centaur, or directly on the QC sheet.

 Backtracking of results: Once the analyte has been established to be “in control” the technologist will be required to spot check patient results to ensure their accuracy.
 This process should begin with those most recently run and proceed backward in time until a point is reached where the repeated results agree with the initial result.
 At a minimum, five patient results spanning a significant portion of the reportable range should be found to check before the issue is thought to be resolved, unless a smaller number of patients were performed for that assay.
 The data should be reviewed by a Senior technologist, Manager or Director at the earliest possible time.
-If a or is not immediately available, a reasonable process to determine if corrective action is needed is that the results should not change more than 15% or two SD on the comparable level of QC material (whichever is greater).
+If a Director or Sr. Tech is not immediately available, a reasonable process to determine if corrective action is needed is that the results should not change more than 15% or two SD on the comparable level of QC material (whichever is greater).
 It is important to note that if patient retesting resulted in a significant difference and results need to be error corrected, those corrections need to be done immediately and all inpatient changes should be called to the unit.
 This includes outpatient (Outreach) result changes.
 Again, any changes that result in a value that then becomes a red critical, that value needs to be called irrespective of the time of day.
 Most importantly, if any question remains regarding the decision-making process, call the Manager/Senior technologist for assistance.

 If the problem was resolved by one of the above procedures, document your resolution of the issue in the QC Incident Log Book for the AU or Centaur.